janus-idp/backstage-showcase/e2e-tests/docs/CI.md

 ## GitHub Pull Requests

-When a new Pull Request (PR) is opened at [backstage-showcase](https://github.com/janus-idp/backstage-showcase), tests can be triggered in two ways:
+When a new Pull Request (PR) is opened at [backstage-showcase](https://github.com/janus-idp/backstage-showcase), tests are triggered based on the nature of the changes and the contributor's role.

+### Automatic Triggering of Tests

+- **Code Changes Affecting Tests:** PR tests are triggered automatically if the changes include code modifications that could impact tests.
+This means that for PRs involving code that affects functionality or test suites, the CI will automatically initiate the testing process.
+- **Documentation-Only Changes:** PRs that involve only documentation updates will skip the tests to conserve CI resources, as they do not affect the codebase or functionality.

+### Manual Triggering of Tests

+For scenarios where tests are not automatically triggered, or when you need to manually initiate tests (e.g., for draft PRs or external contributions), you can use the following commands:

+1. **Commenting `/ok-to-test`:**

+   - **Purpose:** This command is used to validate a PR for testing, especially important for external contributors or when tests are not automatically triggered.
-1. **Commenting `/ok-to-test`**: Only members of the janus-idp GitHub organization can mark the PR with this comment to validate it for testing.
+   - **Who Can Use It:** Only members of the [janus-idp](https://github.com/janus-idp) GitHub organization can mark the PR with this comment.
+   - **Use Cases:**
+     - **External Contributors:** For PRs from contributors outside the organization, a member needs to comment `/ok-to-test` to initiate tests.
+   - **More Details:** For additional information about `/ok-to-test`, please refer to the [Kubernetes Community Pull Requests Guide](https://github.com/kubernetes/community/blob/master/contributors/guide/pull-requests.md#more-about-ok-to-test).

-2. **Triggering Tests Post-Validation**: After a janus-idp member has validated the PR, anyone can trigger tests using the following commands:
+2. **Triggering Tests Post-Validation:**
+   - After a janus-idp member has validated the PR with `/ok-to-test`, anyone can trigger tests using the following commands:
-   - `/test` or `/test all`
+     - `/test`, `/test all` or `/test e2e-tests`
      - `/retest`

-These interactions are picked up by the OpenShift-CI service, which sets up a test environment on the **IBM Cloud**, specifically on the `rhdh-pr-os` OpenShift Container Platform (OCP) cluster.
+These interactions are picked up by the OpenShift-CI service, which sets up a test environment on the **IBM Cloud**, specifically on an OpenShift Container Platform (OCP) cluster.
 The configurations and steps for setting up this environment are defined in the `openshift-ci-tests.sh` script.

-> **Note:** We do **not** have PR checks running on Azure Kubernetes Service (AKS); all PR checks are executed on IBM Cloud's `rhdh-pr-os` cluster.
+**High-Level Overview of `openshift-ci-tests.sh`:**

+The `openshift-ci-tests.sh` script automates the deployment and testing workflow.
+It sets up the environment by configuring clusters and namespaces based on job requirements, deploys RHDH instances using Helm charts, runs end-to-end tests with Playwright for both RBAC and non-RBAC scenarios, and cleans up resources after testing.

 Detailed steps on how the tests and reports are managed can be found in the `run_tests()` function within the `openshift-ci-tests.sh` script.
 Additionally, all the different `yarn` commands that trigger various Playwright projects are described in the `package.json` file.